PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/4 Plans temp.md

 Chewy:

 - The Kobold that was covered in oil in session 2 that escaped and was captured by the gang members.
 Will be very scared.

-_Plot Information_

 - DOES KNOW: SotDoK is a fairly new group put together by Brains in an effort to create his own clan, he was always vague about their rituals, kept information to himself.
 Demanded a lot from the members.
 - DOES NOT KNOW: Who Woe is, why they attacked the airship, why they took Marsh.

+_Plot Information_

+- Is proving annoying to the gang members, will be killed before they leave for the day

 ### Plot Actions